TheClams/SystemVerilog/readme.md

 To edit settings open the Settings (User), and add parameter with the value you want.

 ####Detail documentation
-For a detail documentation on the different features, check (online documentation)[http://sv-doc.readthedocs.org/en/latest/].
+For a detail documentation on the different features, check online documentation: http://sv-doc.readthedocs.org/en/latest .